Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 8. The midnight walk

 If it's safe where you live, sometimes a gentle walk—even just around the block—can help.
-The rhythmic bilateral movement (left-right stepping), fresh air, and slight temperature change can all help reset your system.
+The steady left-right rhythm of walking, fresh air, and slight change in temperature can all help you settle.

 9. Acceptance that tonight might not be a sleep night